Hernando de Soto

 De Soto's North American expedition was a vast undertaking.
-It ranged throughout what is now the southeastern United States, both searching for gold, which had been reported by various Native American tribes and earlier coastal explorers, and for a passage to China or the Pacific coast.
-De Soto died in 1542 on the banks of the Mississippi River; different sources disagree on the exact location, whether it was what is now Lake Village, Arkansas, or Ferriday, Louisiana.
+It ranged throughout what is now the southeastern United States, searching both for gold, which had been reported by various Native American tribes and earlier coastal explorers, and for a passage to China or the Pacific coast.
+De Soto died in 1542 on the banks of the Mississippi River; sources disagree on the exact location, whether it was what is now Lake Village, Arkansas, or Ferriday, Louisiana.

+Although the scribe (Garcilaso) and the translator (Hakluyt) took different approaches regarding the presentation of de Soto's voyage, both intellectuals took unofficial accounts and instilled them with authority for the benefit of their respective empires.
+Their writings created overlapping yet distinct portrayals of de Soto’s expedition, shaped by each author’s cultural and political context.

 Early life

-Hernando de Soto was born circa 1500 in Extremadura, Spain, to parents who were both hidalgos, nobility of modest means.
+Hernando de Soto was born around the late 1490s or early 1500s in Extremadura, Spain, to parents who were both hidalgos, nobility of modest means.
 The region was poor and many people struggled to survive; young people looked for ways to seek their fortune elsewhere.
 He was born in the current province of Badajoz.
-Three towns—Badajoz, Barcarrota and Jerez de los Caballeros—claim to be his birthplace.
-He spent time as a child at each place.
-He stipulated in his will that his body be interred at Jerez de los Caballeros, where other members of his family were buried.
-A few years before his birth, the Kingdoms of Castille and Aragon conquered the last Islamic kingdom of the Iberian peninsula.
+Three towns—Badajoz, Barcarrota and Jerez de los Caballeros—each claim to be his birthplace.
+Historian Ursula Lamb writes that the Barcarrota claim can be traced to Inca Garcilaso de la Vega and is probably incorrect, having been written down 45 years after De Soto's death.
+According to Lamb, his birthplace is most likely Jerez de los Caballeros.
+Although he spent time as a child at each place, De Soto stipulated in his will that his body be interred at Jerez de los Caballeros, where other members of his family were buried.

+A few years before his birth, the Kingdoms of Castille and Aragon conquered the last Islamic kingdom of the Iberian Peninsula.
 Spain and Portugal were filled with young men seeking a chance for military fame after the defeat of the Moors.
 With Christopher Columbus's discovery of new lands (which he thought to be East Asia) across the ocean to the west, young men were attracted to rumors of adventure, glory and wealth.